Aud Hove

 Aud Hove (born 5 January 1970) is a Norwegian politician for the Centre Party.

 She served as a deputy representative to the Parliament of Norway from Oppland during the terms 2009–2013 and 2017–2021.
-She first became a member of Skjåk municipal council in 1995, later of Oppland county council, becoming deputy county mayor in 2017.
+She first became a member of the municipal council for Skjåk Municipality in 1995, later of Oppland county council, becoming deputy county mayor in 2017.